juhasev/sample-ninja-help/dynamic-profiling-page.md

 This column displays the current hydration percent in percent % out of the subscribed **Sub Panel** members.
 The selected time period filter has no impact on hydration.

 #### Actions

+##### Settings
 Click on the gear icon to bring up **Dynamic Profiling Settings** for the variable.
+You can control whether dynamic profiling is enabled, priority and whether the answer should be periodically refreshed.

+##### Conditions
+Use this button to display Dynamic Profiling question condionally.
+See section below for details:

+##### Additional actions
-Click on the **dots** -button to display additional actions for each **Data Variable**.
+Click on **dots** -button to display additional actions for each **Data Variable**.
 The Edit variable button conveniently allows for any missing translation/s to be added to the variables.
 Data Variable statistics can also be pulled from this menu without having to go back **Data Variables**.

+### Displaying questions conditionally
+You may want to display some question conditionally.
+For example let's imagine we have 3 dependant questions:

+A) Car ownership
+-- Yes
+-- No

+B) What is the model of the car?
+-- Toyota
+-- Ford
+-- Kia
+-- Etc

+C) Annual miles driven?
+-- < 50000
+-- > 50000

+This feature let's you set condition on the questions (B) by clicking on the condition icon and then selecting question (A) from the menu and checking "yes" option.
+In this example you would also repeat condition for question (C).

+> The follow up questions are prioritized to display immediately after the parent questions.
+However, due to daily question limit this may not always be the case.
+For example questions A & B may be asked and then followed up by question C the next day.
+Therefore you should set identical priority for the follow up questions as for the parent question.